 Hyperthyroidism is an abnormal condition of the thyroid.
 It can affect many of the body's systems, including glands in the brain that can interfere with proper sleep.

 Along with walking during sleep, other symptoms can include: Sitting up in bed and repeating certain movements such as rubbing eyes or fumbling with clothesTalking in your sleepDifficulty arousing during a sleepwalking episodeDoing inappropriate behavior during a sleepwalking episode such as urinating in closetsBecoming violent when a person tries to wake youNot remembering the event

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 You will be asked about your: Family historyFatigueMedicationUnderlying illness or stress

-Your doctor may refer you to a sleep specialist.
+You may be referred to a sleep specialist.
 You may need to have a

 done in a medical clinic.

 Talk with your doctor about the best treatment plan for you.
 Treatment options include: